Legal and other advocacy services

 On its website (www.mht.vic.gov.au), the MHT provides information about its role and functions, how to apply for revocation of an order and the hearing process itself (including practice notices).

 The Chief Psychiatrist’s role is focused on providing clinical leadership and advice to public mental health services to ensure delivery of quality mental health services.
-See “Contacts”.
+See “Contacts” at the end of this chapter.

 The Victorian Mental Health Complaints Commissioner is responsible for resolving complaints about MHSPs.
 For the Victorian Mental Health Complaints Commissioner’s contact details, see “Contacts”.